folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 for details).
 Each piece of state has a name, and may be accessed by multiple components.
-Often, only one component will be responsible for making changes to a given piece of state, while other only inspect it.
+Often, only one component will be responsible for making changes to a given piece of state, while others only inspect it.
 In this case, we might say that the first component "owns" that piece of state.
 In the descriptions that follow, we will note which pieces of state the components of a `patrons` module might access, and the mode of access